-For example, the government maintains armed forces in a state of combat readiness at a cost of more than \$3 billion (NZ\$), an average of almost \$8,500,000 every day.
+For example, the government maintains armed forces in a state of combat readiness at a cost of more than \$3.67 billion (NZ\$) this year - an average of more than \$70,748,846 every week.

-By way of contrast, one in five children here lives in a family with an income below the poverty line, and a further one in four is in a family with "a restricted standard of living".
+By way of contrast, 28% of children here live in a family with an income below the poverty line, and 14% of children live in conditions of material hardship.